rm3l/gh-org-repo-sync/README.md

 ## Installation

 - Install the `gh` CLI.
 See [https://github.com/cli/cli#installation](https://github.com/cli/cli#installation) for further details.
-- Run `gh auth login` to authenticate with your GitHub account.
+- To be able to clone private repos you have access to inside the Organization, authenticate with your GitHub account by running `gh auth login`.
 Alternatively, the CLI will respect the `GITHUB_TOKEN` [environment variable](https://cli.github.com/manual/gh_help_environment).
-- Install this extension:
+- Install the extension:

 ```bash
 gh extension install rm3l/gh-org-repo-sync